HaleTom/reinforcement_learning_specialisation_notes/02-Sample-based-methods/notes/wk1-and-2.md

 & = \prod_{k=t}^{T-1} \frac{\pi(A_k|S_k)}{b(A_k|S_k)}
 \end{align}
 $$

+The MDP dynamics $p$ don't need to be known as long as they exist, because $p$ cancels out.

 If the probability of any action under $\pi$ is $0$, then the $\rho$ for that trajectory is also $0$.
 Later on with the weighted importance sampling formula, this $\rho$ of $0$ contributes neither to the numerator or denominator, effectively skipping returns from episodes inconsistent with the target policy $\pi$.